OpenIdentityPlatform/commons/UPGRADE_GUIDE.md

 * Introduction of new user role `ui-self-service-user`

 Applications will need to add this role to any users that should be able to access the self-service (profile) pages.

+## 9.x -> 10.x

+* Ability to provide project-specific `KBADelegate`

+Both OpenAM and OpenIDM need to provide a path to a `KBADelegate`, which can be either a project-specific or the commons one.